castorfou/guillaume_blog_old/_posts/2021-03-09-clustergit.md

 ---
 title: "Git - How to find all *unpushed* commits for all projects in a directory?"
-description: gitcluster - installation and usage
+description: clustergit, RabbitVCS - installation and usage
 toc: true
 comments: true
 layout: post